Planting non-invasive bamboo in the garden.

-Many bamboos are spectacular, with beautiful coloured canes in shades of rosy red, mellow yellow, black, bold greens.
+Many bamboos are spectacular, with beautiful coloured canes in shades of rosy red, mellow yellow, black, and bold greens.
 The plant descriptions make bamboo sound tempting, "fully hardy instant screening", but they can be absolute thugs, which run amok in the garden and into next door's garden.
-They are hard to contain and almost impossible to kill.
+They can be hard to contain and almost impossible to kill unless you choose the right ones.

-A "non-invasive" bamboo is a tautology, as there is no such thing as a totally non-invasive bamboo as it is a vigorous plant.
-However, there are several varieties which are not classified as invasive, which are relatively well behaved and will not take over yours and your neighbour's garden.
+A "non-invasive" bamboo is a tautology, as there is no such thing as a totally non-invasive bamboo, as it is a vigorous plant.
+However, there are several varieties that are not classified as invasive, which are relatively well-behaved and will not take over your and your neighbour's garden.

 Which bamboos are the best to grow?

-Bamboo, which is safer to grow in the garden, is known as "clump-forming" as opposed to "running" bamboo, which, as its name suggests, produces long underground rhizomes from which they spread rapidly.
+We call the safer-to-grow garden bamboo "clump-forming," unlike "running" bamboo which, as its name suggests, produces long underground rhizomes that spread rapidly.
 The Bamboo illustrated making a shady seat is Fargesia, and I planted it in this spot about 10 years ago.
-It is clear from the image is that it is of a manageable size and well contained.
+It is clear from the image that it is of a manageable size and well contained.

-Shibataea is a short form of bamboo, which is low growing and although it has rhizomes, it does not spread uncontrollably is because of its short bushy growth is ideal to grow in a container.
+Shibataea is a low-growing, up to 1.5m , compact variety and although it has rhizomes, it does not spread uncontrollably.
+It is ideal to grow in a container or as a low hedge.

 If you are considering planting near a pond, which is a popular choice, just think about the pond liner and ensure the bamboo is not too close.
 It is probably considerate not to plant near a boundary so that it will not spill over to your neighbour's garden or into the wild.
-Remember all bamboos are vigorous and so not safe to plant near foundations, structures, boundaries, ponds and if you are not sure, go for a safer choice, say grasses.
+Remember, all bamboos are vigorous and are best not planted near foundations, structures, boundaries, ponds, and if you are not sure, go for a safer choice, grasses.
+There are plenty of tall grasses that are equally graceful, have and are low risk.

 Bamboos to avoid planting